-Customs officers control, monitor and administer the entry and departure of goods, vessels and people to and from New Zealand.
+Customs officers control the entry and departure of goods, ships, planes and people to and from New Zealand.

 Customs officers usually earn

 Source: New Zealand Customs Service, 'Collective Employment Agreement', 2018.

 Pay for customs officers varies depending on experience and responsibilities.

 - Customs officers in training or with one year's experience usually earn $48,000 a year.

 - After two to five years' experience, customs officers usually earn between $56,000 and $67,000.

 - Chief customs officers with managerial responsibilities usually earn between $90,000 and $115,000.

 Source: New Zealand Customs Service, 'Collective Employment Agreement, 2016-2019', 2018.

 (This information is a guide only.
 Find out more about the sources of our pay information)